 Special considerations for the Raspberry Pi are covered in a separate document.
+If you are using the Raspberry Pi, or other similar single board computer, see separate "Raspberry Pi APRS" document.

 5.1 Download source code

 Chose either of these methods, depending on your preference.
 If this is new to you and you are not familiar with "git," the first method is probably simpler.